 In the production phase a production machine performs refinement steps on a product such as mounting an additional ring or a cap.
 Machines operate in a transaction style.
-That is, before using a machine it must be setup for a specific mode.
+That is, before using a machine it must be prepared for a specific mode.
 Then the input products can be fed into the machine and the refinement step commences.
-Eventually, after the production period is completed, the resulting product is delivered on the output lane.
+Eventually, after the production period is completed, the